-Registration opens in May 2021, closing in Autumn of 2021.
-Upon completing your application form, a registration fee of £125 is due.
-Entrance exams are held in mid January of the year of admission, with those who perform well being invited for interview in late January or early February.
+Registration opens in May of your child’s Year 5 and closes in Autumn of their Year 6.
+2024 applications must be submitted by noon 13th of October 2023.
+Upon completing your application form, a registration fee of £150 is due.
+Entrance exams are held in December the year before admission, with those who perform well being invited for interview in January.

-Due to be held on the 11th January 2022, the Latymer Upper 11+ exam will cover:
+Due to be held on the 6th of December 2023, the Latymer Upper 11+ exam will cover:

 These track the Year 6 National Curriculum and so require knowledge beyond what your child is taught when they sit the exam.
 This is where we can help.

 Our tutors are experts in school entrance, with our 11 plus team teaching the whole syllabus.
 Tailored tuition and one to one attention mean that any gaps in knowledge can be addressed before tackling exam technique and developing confidence so your child can accurately answer questions with the level of speed required.